98/100

 Nose

-Intense and expressive, notes of ripe red and black fruits such as cherry, plum, and blackcurrant combined with hints of spices, black pepper, and fresh violets.
+Intense and expressive, with notes of ripe red and black fruits such as cherry, plum, and blackcurrant, combined with hints of spices, black pepper, and fresh violets

-Rich and full-bodied attack, firm and fine tannins, freshness throughout the tasting, great elegance, the long finish marks a return to aromas of red fruits and stone fruits with spicy nuances.
+A rich, full-bodied attack, firm yet refined tannins, freshness throughout the tasting, great elegance; the long finish brings back notes of red and stone fruits with spicy undertones

 Serve